-Lulu was one of the earliest self-publishing companies and is a distributor of ebooks and print books.
+Lulu was one of the first self-publishing companies.
+It is a distributor of ebooks and print books.

-It has its own bookstore but can also distribute to other retailers including Amazon, Apple, Barnes & Noble and Kobo.
+It has its own online bookstore.
+But you can also distribute to other retailers such as Amazon, Apple, Barnes & Noble, and Kobo.

-With Lulu, you can self-publish in hardcover and paperback for print books.
+With Lulu, you can self-publish hardcover and paperback print books.

 Bookbaby Rated Excellent by ALLi

-Most of the services, while classed as self-publish are, in fact, pay to use.
+Most of the services, while classed as self-publishing, are, in fact, pay-to-use.